openharmony/docs/en/application-dev/reference/apis/js-apis-app-ability-childProcessManager.md

 ## childProcessManager.startChildProcess

-startChildProcess(srcEntry: string, startMode: StartMode, callback: AsyncCallback&lt;number&gt;): void;
+startChildProcess(srcEntry: string, startMode: StartMode, callback: AsyncCallback&lt;number&gt;): void

 Creates a child process and invokes the entrypoint method of the child process.
-This API uses an asynchronous callback to return the result.
 A PID is returned once the child process is created.
 However, this does not mean that the child process is started.
 It is started only when the entrypoint method of the child process is successfully invoked.
 This API cannot be called by a child process to create its child process.
+This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Ability.AbilityRuntime.Core